kkots/ggxrd_replay_mod/README.md

 Used to hook functions in the dll part of the mod.
 This gets included in the project and does not require installation.

-### DirectX SDK
+### Direct3D SDK

-DirectX is used in the dll part of the mod to draw inputs and hitboxes on the screen.
+Direct3D is used in the dll part of the mod to draw inputs and hitboxes on the screen.
 It's also used in the app part to convert YUY2 video format into XRGB when playing the video.
 It's not used when recording a video, unless the Microsoft H.264 codec is doing something hardware-assisted (but I don't know how it works).
 The user must have d3d9.dll on their system, and it's not shipped with the project.

 ### zlib

 Is needed by libpng.
 This gets included in the project and does not require installation.

-### Microsoft.Windows.Common-Controls version 6.0.0.0

-Is needed to draw the scrollbar and the tooltips.
-This library must be already installed on the user's system or else there may be errors.
-It's not shipped with the project.

 ### Microsoft H.264 codec